 PUERTO RICAN LEAGUE

-Cheering for Pirates’ players and friends in Saturday’s winter league action…
+Cheering for Pirates’ players and friends in Tuesday’s winter league action:

 PUERTO RICAN LEAGUE